 It is noteworthy that Gulnara Karimova was implicated in the bribery scandals surrounding Uzbekistan's telecommunication sectors.
 According to Transparency International EU (2020), she received bribes and shares worth US\$1.3 billion from the aforementioned Swedish, Dutch and also Russian telecom companies in exchange for licences allowing them to operate in Uzbekistan.
-These companies were then charging the Uzbek telecom users unusually high rates for their mobile represent people and entities.
-Thus, the access to legal profession is granted by the state rather than the specialised body.
+These companies were then charging the Uzbek telecom users unusually high rates for their mobile phone services to recover the cost of the bribes paid (Transparency International EU 2020).